pasqal-io/qoolqit/docs/contents/graphs.md

 ## Coordinates and distances

 One convenient property added by QoolQit is the `sorted_edges`, which guarantees that the indices in each edge tuple are always provided as $(u, v):u<v$.
-In this case, `graph.sorted_edges` gives a set with the same edges as above, but NetworkX does not save the order of the nodes in an undirected edge and is sometimes inconsistent about this.
-However, QoolQit relies on that information for some of the logic related to unit-disk graphs.
+This condition is not guaranteed by calling the NetworkX property `graph.edges`, but is sometimes useful.

 ```python exec="on" source="material-block" result="json" session="graphs"
 print(graph.sorted_edges)